insomnimus/mtag/readme.md

 ## Install After Git Clone

 With this method, you'll also have auto generated shell completions after you build the crate.
-The generated shell completions will be in the `target` directory but it may also be generated in `$CARGO_TARGET_DIR` if you manually set it.
+The generated shell completions will be in the `target` directory.

 ```sh
 git clone https://github.com/insomnimus/mtag